Land register applications can now be submitted digitally.

 If you can’t provide a deed or document

-If you can't digitally provide a deed or document, we will attempt to process your submission from our available records .
+If you can’t digitally provide a deed or document, you can use our new non-digital document function.

 For complex transactions, firms may submit a covering letter.